-Healthy hip positioning is important to encourage normal hip development in babies and reduce the risk of developmental dysplasia of the hip.
+Healthy hip positioning encourages normal hip development in babies and reduces the risk of developmental dysplasia of the hip.

-Your baby carrier should allow your baby’s hips to spread so his legs are straddling your body.
-Your baby’s knees should be spread apart, his thighs should be supported, and his hips should be bent.
+Your baby carrier should allow your baby’s hips to spread so their legs are straddling your body.
+Your baby’s knees should be spread apart, the thighs should be supported, and the hips should be bent.

 Here’s how to carry your baby for healthy hip positioning, plus what not to do.

-Carrying your baby with her hips together inside a sling can increase her risk of hip dysplasia.
+Carrying your baby with their hips together inside a sling can increase the risk of hip dysplasia.